 Using four diodes: It's the best and universally accepted form of power supply configuration as far as the rectification process is concerned.

 The clever use of four diodes makes things very simple, only a single secondary winding is all that is required, the core saturation is perfectly optimized resulting in an efficient AC to DC conversion.
 The figure shows how a full wave rectified power supply is made using four diodes and a relatively low value filter capacitor.

-This type of diode configuration is popularly know as the bridge network, you may want to know how to construct a bridge rectifier, kindly refer to this article.
+This type of diode configuration is popularly know as the bridge network, you may want to know how to construct a bridge rectifier.

 All the above power supply designs provide outputs with ordinary regulation and therefore cannot be considered perfect, these fail to provide ideal DC outputs, and therefore are not desirable for many sophisticated electronic circuits.
 Moreover these configurations does not include a variable voltage and current control features.

 However the above features may be simply integrated to the above designs, rather with the last full wave power supply configuration through the introduction of a single IC and a few other passive components.

 Using the IC 317: The IC LM 317 is a highly versatile device which is normally incorporated with power supplies for obtaining well regulated and variable voltage/current outputs.
 A few power supply example circuits using this IC

 Since the above IC can only support a maximum of 1.5 amps, for greater current outputs another similar device but with higher ratings may be used.
 The IC LM 338 works exactly like the LM 317 but is capable of handling up to 5 amps of current.
 A simple design is shown below.